drejcreative/parcel-dev-setup/README.md

 Clone Project with `git clone https://github.com/drejcreative/parcel-dev-setup.git` Cd into Project folder and run `npm i` for installing all npm dependencies

+##Requirement
+You need to install parcel first with `yarn global add parcel-bundler` or `npm i -g add parcel-bundler`

 ## Development server
 Run `yarn run dev` for a dev server.
 It will automatically open your default browser and show the app.
 It has live reload integrated.